-For its investment advisory services to the Fund, BFA is paid a management fee from the Fund based on a percentage of the Fund's average daily net assets, at the annual rate of 0.20%.
-BFA has contractually agreed to waive a portion of its management fees so that the Fund's total annual fund operating expenses after the fee waiver is equal to the Acquired Fund Fees and Expenses attributable to the Fund's investment in LQD, after taking into account any fee waivers by LQD, plus 0.05% through February 28, 2023.
-The contractual waiver may be terminated prior to February 28, 2023 only upon written agreement of the Trust and BFA.
+For its investment advisory services to the Fund, BFA is paid a management fee from the Fund based on a percentage of the Fund's average daily net assets, at the annual rate of 0.35%.
+BFA has contractually agreed to waive a portion of its management fees so that the Fund's total annual fund operating expenses after fee waiver is equal to the Acquired Fund Fees and Expenses attributable to the Fund's investment in IGLB, after taking into account any fee waivers by IGLB, plus 0.10% through February 28, 2022.
+The contractual waiver may be terminated prior to February 28, 2022 only upon written agreement of the Trust and BFA.
 In addition, BFA may from time to time voluntarily waive and/or reimburse fees or expenses in order to limit total annual fund operating expenses (excluding Acquired Fund Fees and Expenses, if any).
 Any such voluntary waiver or reimbursement may be eliminated by BFA at any time.

 BFA is located at 400 Howard Street, San Francisco, CA 94105.
 It is an indirect whollyowned subsidiary of BlackRock, Inc. ("BlackRock").
 As of December 31, 2020, BFA and its affiliates provided investment advisory services for assets in excess of \$8.68 trillion.
 BFA and its affiliates trade and invest for their own accounts in the actual securities and types of securities in which the Fund may also invest, which may affect the price of such securities.
+BFA is considered a "commodity pool operator" with respect to the Fund under the CEA and is therefore subject to regulation by the SEC and the CFTC with respect to the Fund.